 Mostly, I blame it on my boys and their perpetual need to be fed, and read to, and talked to.
 I mean seriously.

 I don’t know about you, but lace knitting requires my full attention and distractions are a plenty these days.
-I’ve come to terms that lace knitting is just not in the cards for me at this point in my life, and that’s ok.
+I’ve come to terms that lace knitting is just not in the cards for me at this season of my life, and that’s ok.

-Knowing your limits as a knitter might be the single most important way I’ve learned to prevent knitting mistakes.
+Knowing your limits as a knitter might be the single most important thing you can do to prevent mistakes from happening.

 I’ve got the rest of my life to knit lace.
 For now, I’ll stick to patterns that I can knit while meals are cooking, during homeschool lessons, snuggling on the couch or while we’re sitting around the fire telling stories.